Mutaaa/Mobile-exercise/README.md

 Give a rating number from 1-5 (5 == excellent) to this course at overal Something else you want to say about course...

 I feel good about the content of the course.
 For me, the material in Labranet is quite good.
-The workload was not too much.
+The work load was not too much.
 It's ok.
-I would give myself as 4 because I never learnt these technologies.
+I would give myself as 5 because I have learnt so far from these exercise.
-I have learnt a lot from this course but I cannot complete exercise 6 which I stuck with that problem.
-(Will change later if I can figure it out)